petrikaj/lappaa/README.md

 ## 💬 Elevating Private Voice Notes (DMs & Chats)

-Voice notes are everywhere — WhatsApp, Instagram DMs, Signal, Telegaram, iMessage — but they're often inconvenient.
+Voice notes are everywhere — WhatsApp, Instagram DMs, Signal, Telegram, iMessage — but they're often inconvenient.
 When someone receives an audio note, they usually have to pause their music, find a quiet place, or dig out headphones.
 Without this extra step, the audio just sits there ignored.

 Lappaa introduces an **"unboxing"** for raw audio.
 It turns your voice note into a **chat video** — a short, captioned clip friends can "watch" silently.
 You unbox the context for them.
 Send it like any other video.
 It makes voice notes much more engaging and impossible to ignore.